-RTI Grants are one-year awards of up to $150,000 that assist in the purchase, fabrication or rental of research equipment with a net cost between $7,001 and $250,000 (before taxes, customs and importation fees, transportation and shipping charges, assembly and installation costs).
-The research community is also encouraged to explore other avenues for funding research tools and instruments, including NSERC's other programs that include the purchase of equipment as eligible expenses, such as Discovery Grants.
+The RTI Grants program provides the primary avenue for university researchers in NSE to obtain up to $150,000 in support for research tools and instruments with a net cost between $7,001 and $250,000.
+Net cost is defined as the purchase cost of the equipment after any discount from the vendor and before taxes, customs and importation fees, transportation and shipping charges, and assembly and installation costs.
+The research community is also encouraged to explore other avenues for funding research tools and instruments, including NSERC's other programs that include the purchase of equipment as eligible expenses.

 - ROLA proposal for e-approvals, and

-- October 25, 2018 at 2 p.m.: Final application deadline (there is no Notice of Intent stage for the RTI program)
+- Monday, October 25, 2021 at 2 p.m.: Final application submission in the Research Portal (there is no Notice of Intent stage for the RTI program)

 - Researchers can submit one RTI application per competition, either as an applicant or a co-applicant, but not as both.